activist-org/activist/STYLEGUIDE.md

 Please write all comments that are their own lines as complete sentences that start with a capital letter and end in punctuation - likely a period.
 Inline comments should not be capitalized and should not end in punctuation.
 If you're writing short comments for sections, please make these `MARK:` comments so that the sections appear in the code editor minimap. `MARK:` comments should be written as section headers with all non stop words capitalized and shouldn't have punctuation at the end.

-### JSDoc block comments
+### JSDoc docstrings

-Use `/** … */` blocks for documentation comments on exported functions, composables, and non-obvious helpers.
+Use `/** … */` docstring blocks for documentation comments on exported functions, composables, and non-obvious helpers.
 JSDoc blocks follow the same sentence rules above and are enforced by [eslint-plugin-jsdoc](https://github.com/gajus/eslint-plugin-jsdoc).
-For conventions, examples, and do/don't rules see [Frontend JSDoc](CONTRIBUTING.md#frontend-jsdoc) in the contributing guide.
+For conventions, examples and explicit directions see [Frontend JSDoc docstrings](CONTRIBUTING.md#frontend-jsdoc-docstrings) in the contributing guide.

 <!--
 Regex to find incorrect comments: